JcDenton86/cordova-plugin-jc-googledrive/README.md

 That's it!
 You are ready to use the plugin.

+__important__: in case you use xCode to build or run the app on simulator or device you should open the `.xcworkspace` file instead of .xcodeproj

 ## Usage (Javascript)

 If you are using jQuery, AngularJS, WinJS or any Promise/A library, promise style is supported.